 This is the most widely used standard for how architects work together with clients in the 21st century.

-It’s not just British Architects that rely on the 8 phase design and construction plan.
-This systematized approach is (or a variation of it) practised world-wide.
+It’s not just British Architects who rely on the 8 phase design and construction plan.
+This systematized approach (or a variation of it) is practiced worldwide.

 Refresh your RIBA knowledge with our ultimate break down of the Architecture Plan of Work.

 One of the new additions to the 2013 Plan of Work is the first step of the cycle.

 During the strategic definition, it is the supplier’s goal to properly consider the clients Business Case and Strategic Brief, before creating the Initial Project Brief in Phase 1.

 A Business Case is the client’s rationale behind the initiation of a new building project.

 This can be anything from a simple spoken request to a detailed written proposal, explaining what exactly they want from this project.

 The architect is to thoroughly go through the wishes and intentions of the client before they can work on the Project Brief.